First Jewish–Roman War: Yavneh, ben Zakkai, and the transformation of Judaism

 The destruction of the Second Temple, as a symbol of God's presence which was central to Jewish life, created a deep religious and societal void.
 It ended sacrificial offerings, terminated the High Priesthood's lineage, and led to the disappearance of Jewish sectarianism.
 The Sadducees, whose authority depended on the Temple, dissolved due to the loss of their power base, role in the revolt, land confiscations, and the collapse of Jewish self-governance.
-The Essenes, including the community of Qumran, also vanished.
-(Note: Goodman, however, notes that no direct sources explicitly document the disappearance of the Essenes and Sadducees following the destruction, with the first clear evidence for their demise appearing in the 4th century, though it does not provide a specific date.)
-In contrast, the Pharisees—who had largely opposed the revolt—survived.
+The Essenes too disappeared from the historical record.
+(Note: Goodman, however, notes that no direct sources explicitly document the disappearance of the Essenes and Sadducees following the destruction, with the first clear evidence for their demise appearing in the fourth century, though it does not provide a specific date.)
+The Pharisees—who had largely opposed the revolt—survived.
 Their spiritual successors, (Note: Though not all early rabbis were Pharisees, and they did not claim the label, Pharisaic teachings and practices were preserved by the emerging rabbinic movement.
 The house of Gamaliel—a prominent Pharisaic lineage whose descendants became leading rabbinic figures for generations—reflects the continuity between the two groups.) the rabbinic sages, emerged as the dominant force in Judaism through the rise of the rabbinic movement, which reoriented Jewish life around Torah study and acts of loving-kindness.